Fluorescent lamp: Applications

 In other countries, residential use of fluorescent lighting varies depending on the price of energy, financial and environmental concerns of the local population, and acceptability of the light output.
-In East and Southeast Asia it is very rare to see incandescent bulbs in buildings anywhere.
+In East and Southeast Asia incandescent bulbs are rare in buildings.

-Many countries are encouraging the phase-out of incandescent light bulbs and substitution of incandescent lamps with fluorescent lamps or LED and other types of energy-efficient lamps.
+Many countries are encouraging the phase-out of incandescent light bulbs and substitution with other types of energy-efficient lamps.

 In addition to general lighting, special fluorescent lights are often used in stage lighting for film and video production.
 They are cooler than traditional halogen light sources, and use high-frequency ballasts to prevent video flickering and high color-rendition index lamps to approximate daylight color temperatures.

 Comparison to incandescent lamps

 Luminous efficacy

 Fluorescent lamps convert more of the input power to visible light than incandescent lamps.
 A typical 100 watt tungsten filament incandescent lamp may convert only 5% of its power input to visible white light (400–700 nm wavelength), whereas typical fluorescent lamps convert about 22% of the power input to visible white light.

 The efficacy of fluorescent tubes ranges from about 16 lumens per watt for a 4 watt tube with an ordinary ballast to over 100 lumens per watt with a modern electronic ballast, commonly averaging 50 to 67 lm/W overall.
 Ballast loss can be about 25% of the lamp power with magnetic ballasts, and around 10% with electronic ballasts.

 Fluorescent lamp efficacy is dependent on lamp temperature at the coldest part of the lamp.
 In T8 lamps this is in the center of the tube.
 In T5 lamps this is at the end of the tube with the text stamped on it.
 The ideal temperature for a T8 lamp is 25 C while the T5 lamp is ideally at 35 C.